danielperna84/hass-configurator/README.md

 ### Configuration
 Available options to customize the behaviour of the configurator are documented in the Wiki: [Configuration](https://github.com/danielperna84/hass-configurator/wiki/Configuration)

+### Keeping the configurator running
+Since the configurator script on its own is no service, you'll have to take some extra steps to keep it running.
+More information on this topic can be found in the Wiki: [Daemonizing](https://github.com/danielperna84/hass-configurator/wiki/Daemonizing)

 ### API

 There is an API available to programmatically add and remove IP addresses / networks to and from `ALLOWED_NETWORKS` and `BANNED_IPS`.
 Usage is documented in the Wiki: [API](https://github.com/danielperna84/hass-configurator/wiki/API)